kestra-io/docs/docs/developer-guide/best-practice/README.md

     - to deserialize the object, find the next task or tasks and serialize the execution object,
     - to send the serialized object over the network.
 - The bigger the execution object, the longer it will take to handle this serialization phase.
-- Since we rely on Kafka or a database for storing the object, large message will lead to slow the execution (due to network transmission or deserialization).
+- Since we rely on Kafka or a database for storing the object, large messages will lead to slow the execution down (due to network transmission or deserialization).
 Moreover, Kafka has a size limit on messages it can accept (default: 1MB).
 Larger messages will not be accepted and will lead to a FAILED execution.

 ## Task on the same execution
-Based on previous observation, here are some recommendations to avoid such cases:
+Based on previous observations, here are some recommendations to avoid such cases:

 While it is possible to code a flow with many tasks, it is not recommended to have a lot of tasks on the same flow.